 She earned her M.A. from the University of Chicago, her Ph.D. from Princeton University, and served as Assistant Professor at the JFK Institute of North American Studies in Berlin, Germany before joining the English Department at the University of Delaware.

 An interdisciplinary volume, Modelwork: Material Culture and Modeling in the Humanities, which she edited with Martin Brückner and Sandy Isenstadt, was published by the University of Minnesota Press in October 2021.
-She is currently at work on her second monograph, entitled Digital Intimacy: American Love Stories in the Age of the Internet.
-It charts the effects of digitality on ideas of love and how they are represented in contemporary American fiction.
+She is currently at work on Computer Love, a book that examines movies, television shows, commercials, and pop songs from the 1980s to chronicle the impact we imagined computers would have on love and romance.

 Professor Wasserman advises graduate students in American literature and often serves on the Executive Committee of the Winterthur Program in American Material Culture.
 She teaches undergraduate classes on contemporary Jewish American fiction, graphic novels, and digital culture, as well as surveys of American literature, collections-based courses, and composition.
 Her interdisciplinary graduate seminars include literary and material culture theory courses and topical courses in contemporary American fiction with a focus on public writing.

 You can learn more about her work, media appearances, and upcoming talks at sarahwasserman.com.